Pregnancy

 ▪️IRON is necessary for red blood cell🩸development and placenta growth.

-- Just 1 small orange🍊 worth of vitamin C in a meal can double iron absorption!
-Iron sources include beans/legumes🫘, dark leafy greens/broccoli🥦, nuts/seeds🌰, meat, and dried fruits.
+- Just 1 small orange🍊 worth of vitamin C in a meal can double absorption of non-heme iron (found in plants)!
+Iron sources include meat, beans/legumes🫘, dark leafy greens/broccoli🥦, nuts/seeds🌰, and dried fruits.
 Cooking in a cast iron pan can also be helpful.

 ▪️FOLATE is necessary for cell division and DNA synthesis and helps to prevent neural tube defects.